archlinuxcn/lilac/docs/cleanup.rst

 lilac-cleaner

   Clean up files downloaded and extracted during packaging.
 They are in the git repository, side-by-side with PKGBUILDs and built packages.
-Use `lilac-cleaner` in the `scripts/` directory to clean them up.
-(Note a `-f` argument is needed to actually delete files.)

-  You can also run this script locally.
+  This script can be run without installing lilac so you can also run this script locally.

-  This script is in the ``scripts/`` directory of `lilac's source repository <https://github.com/archlinuxcn/lilac>`_.
+  This script comes with lilac.
+Note a ``-f`` argument is needed to actually delete files.

 repocleaner